Essential Guide to Omnilux Men’S LED Mask

 5. There are no other LED face masks that include the 1072nm wavelength.

-• If you are someone with thicker skin, which tends to be men (or those assigned male at birth), and you are looking to buy an LED mask, I would recommend going with the new Omnilux one with the 1072nm wavelength because that additional wavelength has the potential to improve results due to some of the LEDs have increased depth of penetration.
+• If you are someone with thicker skin or facial hair, which tends to be men (or those assigned male at birth), I would recommend going with the Omnilux Men’s mask because that additional wavelength has the potential to improve results due to some of the LEDs have increased depth of penetration.

-• If you haven’t bought an LED mask yet and you were considering the Omnilux Contour, and wound healing or inflammation is a priority for you, I would go with the new mask rather than the original Contour.
+• If inflammation and wound healing is a key concern, I would go with the new mask rather than the original Contour.
 The Contour is amazing at wound healing–I can personally attest to that after I split my eyebrow open and it healed in record time and there are numerous studies providing evidence for 830nm and 633nm for wound healing.
 But the added oomph of the 1072 and its deeper penetration is promising.
 So because of that, I would personally go with the new mask.
-(Note: Omnilux is sending me the new mask so I will be able to use it and report back with any notable differences in results should there be any)

 What is the best deal on Omnilux LED Masks?